sassoftware/esp-studio-custom-windows/Getting Started/README.md

 # Getting Started
-This example demonstrates how a developer can create a simple custom window that takes two numbers as input and multiplies them.
-You also learn how an end user can use the custom window in a project and update the custom window after a developer has made further changes to the window' configuration.
+This example demonstrates how a developer can create a simple custom window that takes two numbers as input and applies the selected mathematical operation to them.
+You also learn how an end user can use the custom window in a project and update the custom window after a developer has made further changes to the window's configuration.

 ## Create a Custom Window in SAS Event Stream Processing Studio